anichakra/db-perfinder/README.md

 ### Installing

-This code can be downloaded or cloned using Git from github:
+The source code can be downloaded from github into a preferred directory.
+Optionally you can install Git to clone this source code or you can simply download it and keep it in any prefered directory.:

 ```
 git clone https://github.com/anichakra/db-perfinder